amitpuri/llm-playground/playgrounds/session-data/session-info.md

 ## Conclusion

-The `session-data/` folder is a crucial component of the MCP Clients Playground, providing essential data persistence, caching, and logging capabilities.
+The `session-data/` folder is a crucial component of the LLM Playground, providing essential data persistence, caching, and logging capabilities.
 With the recent migration of logs to the centralized `session-data/logs/` directory, the system now provides better organization, easier management, and consistent structure across all playgrounds while respecting user privacy and data security.

 For more information about specific playground implementations, see the main `sample-outputs.md` file in the playgrounds directory.